herrlich10/psykit/README.rst

-- The ``psykit.gltools`` module provides an alternative and lightweight wrapper (compared to ``psychopy.tools.gltools``) around modern OpenGL commands, e.g., shader, VAO, FBO, etc., used by other modules.
+- The ``psykit.gltools`` module provides an alternative and lightweight wrapper (compared to ``psychopy.tools.gltools``) around modern OpenGL commands, e.g., shader, VAO, FBO, etc., which are used by other modules.

 - The ``psykit/demos`` folder contains many example scripts demonstrating our favorite use cases, e.g., how to use ``psykit.stereomode.StereoWindow`` with